metalink-dev/pymetalink/README.txt

 #
 # Version 4.1
 # -----------
-# - Start of transition of how command line options are used
 # - XML parsing speed and memory improvements
 # - Checking function is now multithreaded for speed improvements
 # - Displays download bitrates